jain7aman/SDN_LTE/README.md

 Submitted by: Aman Jain, Roll: 143050020

 ### Introduction
-* This is a single server for a versioned files to be stored and retrieved by the server
+* This is a single server listening on port 8080 for a versioned files to be stored and retrieved by the server
 * The server is designed in Go language.
-* The server listens on port 8080.
 * It can handle multiple clients concurrently.
 * Automated testing is provided with Go's testing framework